 BA Visual Art Degree Show at Uillinn: West Cork Arts Centre

-Saturday 2 to Sunday 30 June
+Saturday 2 to Saturday 30 June

-BA (hons) in Visual Art is a community-based, four year, honours degree, visual art programme based on Sherkin Island.
+BA (hons) in Visual Art is a community-based, four-year, honours degree, visual art programme based on Sherkin Island.
 It is fully accredited, managed and delivered by the Dublin School of Creative Arts, Dublin Institute of Technology (DIT) in partnership with Sherkin Island Development Society (SIDS) and Uillinn: West Cork Arts Centre, and is part-funded by the Department of Culture, Heritage and the Gaeltacht and Cork County Council.

 Images:Salvage X. On the Torrey Canyon Lifeboat, 2018, Photograph, Catch Keeley Working Through (detail), 2018, Photograph from installation, Jill Dinsdale The Birds – Sherkin Island, 2018, Film Still, Áine Tierney